MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Preconditions: the data must be read and put into the array for this funtion to extract values from it and put into another array.
 This function also needs user input.
 Postconditions: the original array will remain unchanged but this function creates a temporary array as well

+method:     filterColor
+Prototype: void Fashion::filterColor(item *array, int, int)
+Description: Similar to filterStyle and filterType.
+This function takes in the array and the user's input of color, it then makes a new array with all the elements which fit that color, then gives user the option to filter by style or type which calls those functions (and makes another array with the items that have only the chosen criteria).
+The user can also choose to just print their current selection (the new array with all the chosen filters applied)
+Calling: call this method like this:
+Fashion inventory
+inventory.filterColor(stock,stockSize, searchItemNumber)
+Preconditions: the data must be read and put into the array for this funtion to extract values from it and put into another array.
+This function also needs user input.
+Postconditions: the original array will remain unchanged but this function creates a temporary array as well